 - All written work and personal statements must be provided in English.

-- References are automatically requested after submitting the online application form.
+- Two academic references.
+References are normally requested by email directly to your referees when you submit your application form.
 Applicants remain responsible for ensuring that references are sent to us.

 - If preferred, references may be sent by post or email.
 By email, they must be sent directly from your referees’ own email addresses.
 By post, they must be sent either directly from your referees, or forwarded by you in a sealed envelope.
 Referees may use their own headed paper, and they must include your full name and proposed programme of study in their reference.